wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-planned-maintenance.md

 ### Email notification

 For single-instance and multi-instance virtual machine configurations only, Azure sends email communication in advance to alert you of the upcoming planned maintenance (1-week in advance).
 This email will be sent to the account administrator and co-administrator email accounts provided in the subscription.
-Here is an example of this type of email:
+Here is an example of this  Here is an example of this type of email: 
+

 <!--Image reference-->
 ![][image1]